piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

 ### Discoverability

-The first point to look for is about clients discoverability, it's say, if we can announce ourselves to the others where we are, so they can be able call us.
-This requires us to be able to connect to the _discovery server_ itself (not to confuse with the _signaling server_, although they are related, and usually they are the same one), that can not be reachable if it's down, or the server is not accesible, or networks are not properly configured, or there's a DNSs resolution problem... or just simply, there's a bug in the server code that prevent to reply back to the client about their requests.
+The first point to look for is about clients discoverability, it's say, if we can announce ourselves to the others where we are, so they can be able to call us.
+This requires us to be able to connect to the _discovery server_ itself (not to confuse with the _signaling server_, although they are related, and usually they are the same one), that can not be reachable if it's down, or the server is not accessible, or networks are not properly configured, or there's a DNS resolution problem... or just simply, there's a bug in the server code that prevent to reply back to the client about their requests.

 ### STUN and TURN servers

 Once that we can discover other peers and they can discover us, connections can be established, just only usually they can't be done directly.
-When both peers are in the same network (same wireless router, or LAN/Ethernet network, or directly accesible from the wide Internet by having our device a public IP - very uncommon and dangerous, by the way) that's possible, but usually they are connected on different networks, for example from a domestic wifi network to another one at the other side of the world.
+When both peers are in the same network (same wireless router, or LAN/Ethernet network, or directly accessible from the wide Internet by having our device a public IP - very uncommon and dangerous, by the way) that's possible, but usually they are connected on different networks, for example from a domestic wifi network to another one at the other side of the world.
 This means their connection goes through multiple networks crossing firewalls and routers and NATs until both arrive to a common place.
 Later, they need to exchange the information about how connection can "go up" to the other peer from the common public network over the different private networks.
-This exchange of information is responsability of the _signaling server_, and exchanged info is provided by [STUN and TURN servers](https://blog.ivrpowers.com/post/technologies/what-is-stun-turn-server/).
+This exchange of information is responsibility of the _signaling server_, and exchanged info is provided by [STUN and TURN servers](https://blog.ivrpowers.com/post/technologies/what-is-stun-turn-server/).